Updated on 2024-09-30 GMT+08:00

 This is where ingresses enter.
 Ingresses provide application-layer forwarding functions, such as virtual hosts, load balancing, SSL proxy, and HTTP routing, for Services that can be directly accessed outside a cluster.

 Kubernetes has officially released the Nginx-based Ingress controller.
 CCE Nginx Ingress controller directly uses community templates and images.
-The Nginx Ingress controller generates Nginx configuration and stores the configuration using ConfigMap.
+The NGINX Ingress Controller generates Nginx configuration and stores the configuration using ConfigMap.
 The configuration will be written to Nginx pods through the Kubernetes API.
 In this way, the Nginx configuration is modified and updated.
-For details, see How nginx-ingress Works.
+For details, see How the Add-on Works.

-• When installing the add-on, you can add configurations by defining the Nginx configuration.
-The configurations take effect globally.
-This parameter is generated by configuring the nginx.conf file and affects all managed ingresses.
-You can search for related parameters in the ConfigMaps.
-If the configured parameters are not included in the options listed in the ConfigMaps, the configurations do not take effect.
+• When installing the NGINX Ingress Controller, you can specify Nginx parameters.
+These parameters take effect globally and are contained in the nginx.conf file.
+You can search for the parameters in ConfigMaps.
+If the parameters are not included in ConfigMaps, the configurations will not take effect.

 • Do not manually modify or delete the load balancer and listener that are automatically created by CCE.
 Otherwise, the workload will be abnormal.
 If you have modified or deleted them by mistake, uninstall the nginx-ingress add-on and re-install it.

-nginx-ingress consists of the ingress object, ingress controller, and Nginx.
+NGINX Ingress Controller consists of the ingress object, ingress controller, and Nginx.
 The ingress controller assembles ingresses into the Nginx configuration file (nginx.conf) and reloads Nginx to make the changed configurations take effect.
 When it detects that the pod in a Service changes, it dynamically changes the upstream server group configuration of Nginx.
 In this case, the Nginx process does not need to be reloaded.
-Figure 1 shows how nginx-ingress works.
+Figure 1 shows how this add-on works.

 • An ingress is a group of access rules that forward requests to specified Services based on domain names or URLs.
 Ingresses are stored in the object storage service etcd and are added, deleted, modified, and queried through APIs.